Community website by MBC/Ernest Abrams. Call 808-739-9797 for advertising/sponsorship.

 Guidelines are now available for two funding programs offered through the National Endowment for the Arts' Office of Research & Analysis:

-Research Grants in the Arts funds research studies that investigate the value and/or impact of the arts, either as individual components of the U.S. arts ecology or as they interact with each other and/or with other domains of American life.
+•Research Grants in the Arts funds research studies that investigate the value and/or impact of the arts, either as individual components of the U.S. arts ecology or as they interact with each other and/or with other domains of American life.
 Matching/cost share grants of $10,000 to $100,000 will be awarded.

-NEA Research Labs funds transdisciplinary research teams grounded in the social and behavioral sciences, yielding empirical insights about the arts for the benefit of arts and non-arts sectors alike.
+•NEA Research Labs funds transdisciplinary research teams grounded in the social and behavioral sciences, yielding empirical insights about the arts for the benefit of arts and non-arts sectors alike.
 Matching/cost share grants of $100,000 to $200,000 will be awarded.

 Application guidelines for the present round of funding are available on Arts.gov/Grants.
 The upcoming deadline for both programs is March 28, 2022.

 The NEA will conduct a live webinar on February 9, at 9:00 a.m.
 Hawaii Time (2:00 pm Eastern Time) featuring an overview presentation followed by a Q&A session.
-Register for the webinar on Zoom:
+Register for the webinar on Zoom: NEA webinar registration.
+A recording of the presentation will be added to the Applicant Resources page.

-Challenge America offers support primarily to small organizations for projects in all artistic disciplines that extend the reach of the arts to populations that are under served.
+•NEA Challenge America Challenge America offers support primarily to small organizations for projects in all artistic disciplines that extend the reach of the arts to populations that are under served.
 Challenge America features an abbreviated application, a robust structure of technical assistance, and grants for a set amount of $10,000.
 Deadline: April 21, 2022.
 A free for potential applicants will take place on March 1, 2022 3-4 pm EST (10-11 am Hawaii Standard Time).
 A recording of the webinar will be made available after the event.
 Register on the NEA Zoom: NEA Challenge American Webinar Registration.
 For more information, please visit the NEA website: https://www.arts.gov/grants/challenge-america

-The National Endowment for the Arts Literature Fellowships program offers $25,000 grants to published creative writers that enable the recipients to set aside time for writing, research, travel, and general career advancement.
+•NEA Literature Fellowships The National Endowment for the Arts Literature Fellowships program offers $25,000 grants to published creative writers that enable the recipients to set aside time for writing, research, travel, and general career advancement.
 In 2022 the NEA will be accepting applications in poetry.
 Deadline: March 10, 2022.
 For more information, please visit the NEA website: Arts.gov/grants/creative-writing-fellowships.

-Through project-based funding, the program supports public engagement with, and access to, various forms of art across the nation, the creation of art, learning in the arts at all stages of life, and the integration of the arts into the fabric of community life.
+•NEA Grants for Arts Projects Through project-based funding, the program supports public engagement with, and access to, various forms of art across the nation, the creation of art, learning in the arts at all stages of life, and the integration of the arts into the fabric of community life.
 Deadline: February 10, 2022.
 For more information, please visit the NEA website: arts.gov/grants/grants-for-arts-projects.

 National Endowment for the Humanities (NEH)